-The EZBoiler Stove Outdoor Furnace is made out of mild steel, and as you know mild steel left untreated will corrode.
+The EZBoiler Stove Outdoor Furnace is made out of mild steel which will corrode if left untreated and unprotected.

-The following are five basic steps to maintain your stove and extend it’s life:
+The following are four basic steps to maintain your stove and extend its life:

 Coals and Ash

-Cover the chimney to prevent rain water from getting inside the fire box.
+Cover the chimney to prevent rain water from getting inside the firebox.
 Clean out all the ashes and optionally coat the exposed metal with a light coating of oil.
-This will protect the fire box from rusting in the off season.
+This will prevent the firebox from rusting in the off season.